Medigap pays for some of the bills left over by Medicare’s coverage gaps – and it all happens automatically.

 After that, Medicare uses a system called “crossover” to electronically notify your Medigap insurance company that they have to pay the part of the remainder (the gaps) that your Medigap policy covers.
 All you have to remember is this: always show your Medigap policy identification card, along with your Medicare card, to your medical providers.
 The rest is done automatically for you.

 It’s Up to You to Be Vigilant in the Treatments and Services You Receive

 If you’ve had problems with insurance companies not approving your medical treatments (like surgery), then you’ve probably noticed a very important point here.
 A Medigap insurer’s only role is to pay bills, bills that Medicare has already approved.
-This means, though, that it’s up to you to check what treatments and services will be covered by Medicare and Medigap.
+This means, however, that it’s up to you to check what treatments and services will be covered.
 If a doctor suggests a certain treatment or surgery, make sure that it’ll be covered by Original Medicare or your Medigap policy.

 If Billing Issues Arise

-In rare cases, if a bill does get lost in the system or is left unpaid, it’s an easy process to file it yourself with Medicare.
-To help you monitor that, every three months Medicare will mail you an Explanation of Benefits (EOB) that summarizes all the bills they approved and paid on your behalf, so nothing gets too far behind or out of your control.
+In rare cases, if a bill does get lost in the system or is left unpaid, it’s possible for you to file a claim with Medicare yourself.
+To help you monitor that, every three months Medicare will mail you an Explanation of Benefits (EOB) that summarizes all the bills they approved and paid on your behalf.
 You can also create an online Medicare account and view your bills there.